 It wasn’t just your average cereals, muffins and omelettes, although there was plenty of that as well.
 It felt almost like a brunch, with meats and curries, and so many varieties.
 Although we sat inside, we had a full view of the pool and even partial view of the beach.

 Once we were done, Mohamed headed upstairs to the lobby so he could go to his meetings, while I took a buggy back to our room.
-I couldn’t possibly spend the rest of the day enjoying the beautiful resort by myself, so my friend Christina (who was meant to be the other half for what was supposed to the initial girls’ weekend), ended up coming and hanging out with Khalifa and I for the day.
+I couldn’t possibly spend the rest of the day enjoying the beautiful resort by myself, so my friend (who was meant to be the other half for what was supposed to the initial girls’ weekend), ended up coming and hanging out with Khalifa and I for the day.

-Christina found it quite easy to get to the resort as well, and was just as mesmerized by it as us.
+My friend found it quite easy to get to the resort as well, and was just as mesmerized by it as us.
 She loved it so much that she’s planning on booking it for her husband’s birthday next month!

 When she first got to the room, we hung out on the balcony for an hour or so, snacking on mini bar items.